maxpert/marmot/README.md

  - Using the hash decide the primary cluster the change belongs to.
  - Propose the change to the calculated cluster, before marking entry to be applied to cluster.
  - As soon as quorum of nodes accept and confirm change log (See `SQLiteLogDB`), row changes are applied via state machine to local tables of the node and primary proposer will remove from change log table.
-This means each tuple due to consensus will have only one deterministic order of changes getting in cluster in case of race-conditions.
-Once the order is determined for a change it's applied in an upsert or delete manner to the table.
-So it's quite possible that a change committed locally is overwritten or replaced later because it was not the last one in order of cluster wide commit order.
+This means every row in database due to consensus will have only one deterministic order of changes getting in cluster in case of race-conditions.
+ - Once the order is determined for a change it's applied in an upsert or delete manner to the table.
+So it's quite possible that a row committed locally is overwritten or replaced later because it was not the last one in order of cluster wide commit order.

 ## Limitations